Rbowie100/Modeling-and-Simulation-final-submission/README.md

 Installation Instructions:
 1. Download Java version 24 to Intelij.
 2. Create a new project in Intelij and name it whatever you want
-3. Download the files and place them in that project folder in the src in that folde.
+3. Download the files and place them in that project folder in the src in that folder.

 Usage guide:
 1. Open the project you created in intelij run it in IntelIJ.